cannonf0815/tiled/README.md

   + `brew install qt5`
   + `brew link qt5 --force`
 * Or you can download Qt from: https://www.qt.io/download-open-source/
+* On Windows: Use a Qt package that includes MinGW (available since Qt 5.0.1)
+  + On Windows there is no need to install zlib because Tiled can rely on the functions exported from the Qt Core library. see wiki for more details!

 Now you can compile by running: